-Sausage is defined as ground meat mixed with fat, salt and other seasonings, preservatives, and sometimes fillers.
+Sausage is defined as ground meat mixed with fat, salt, and other seasonings, preservatives, and sometimes fillers.
 Some sausage mixtures are sold in bulk form, and others forced into casings to form links.
-Many people are familiar with sausage links, but they are readily available without their casings in the same way fresh ground beef and chicken is packaged.
+Many people are familiar with sausage links, but they are readily available without their casings in the same way fresh ground beef and chicken are packaged.

 The word sausage comes from the Middle English sausige, which came from sal, Latin for salt.
-In France they are sausissons and in Germany, wurst.
-In practice for over a millenia sausage-making was originally a method used to preserve meats, especially lesser cuts.
+In France, they are sausissons and in Germany, wurst.
+In practice for over a millennium, sausage-making was originally a method used to preserve meats, especially lesser cuts.

 Today, sausage-making has become an art.
 More than 200 different varieties of sausage are made in the United States alone, and thousands more worldwide, varying by regional tastes and ingredient availability.
 Hot dogs are popular in the United States, sausage is the ultimate Finnish fast food, and seafood sausages are popular in Asia.

 Traditionally a meat product, creative chefs are making sausages from vegetable and seafood blends for those who eschew meats.
 There are even meat and rice blends available in sausage casings called boudin, pronounced boo-dan, made popular in Southern states such as Texas and Louisiana.
 Boudin sausage is becoming more popular, and the ingredients more complex, as it gains exposure.
 Emeril Lagasse has shown an interest in the dish and has taken the traditional pork and rice dish to another level with unique mix-ins that more cooks are expanding on.